Article written by Elisa - Travel Writer & Local in France

 Fancy some wine, great cheese, or even better, a fondue?
 Then the French Alps will amaze you with its culinary choices too.

-From the most beautiful towns in the French Alps to national parks and iconic alpine landscapes, here are some of the most beautiful places to visit in the French Alps in summer.
+From the most beautiful towns in the French Alps to national parks and iconic alpine landscapes, here’s a quick guide to the French Alps in Summer, with the best places to visit and things to do, and our top planning tips.

-How to Get to and around the French Alps
+How to Get to & Around the French Alps in the Summer

 Numerous low-cost airlines offer affordable flights from Europe to the airports of Lyon, Grenoble, and Chambéry – Click here to buy your flight tickets to the French Alps